kerrycobb/PhylogeNi/README.md

 This is a Work in progress.
 Suggestions, contributions, and criticisms are welcome!
 Breaking changes are likely.

 ## Installation
-Requires Nim to be installed on your system.
+You will need the Nim compiler to be installed on your system.
 See https://nim-lang.org/

 Installation with the nimble package manager is recommended: